PaoloGolinelli/UWBlocalization/README.md

 - Storing data in a InfluxDB database
 - Quering the database and visualizing the historic tracking positions

-Additionally, the repository includes the MATLAB code used for analyzing the results of the MoCap performance evaluation campaign, along with the required dataset.
+Additionally, the repository includes the MATLAB code used for analyzing the results of the MoCap performance evaluation campaign, along with the required datasets.

 For more information please refer to the provided project report

 ## Components

 - `node_red_flow.json`: Full Node-RED flow including control, visualization, and data logging logic.
+- `project_report.pdf`: Project documentation/report describing the implementation, architecture, and results.
 - `firmware/nRF52840DK-DW3_QM33_SDK_UCI-FreeRTOS.hex`: Official Qorvo-provided UCI firmware used for testing and calibration via Qorvo One graphic interface.
 - `firmware/nRF52840DK-DW3_QM33_SDK_CLI-FreeRTOS.hex`: Official Qorvo-provided CLI firmware used for testing and data acquisition.
-- `project_report.pdf`: Project documentation/report describing the implementation, architecture, and results.
-- `evaluation/performance_analysis.m`: Matlab file used for evaluating the performance of the localization system against Motion Capture tracking
+- `evaluation/performance_analysis.m`: Matlab file used for evaluating the performance of the localization system against Motion Capture tracking.
-- `evaluation/mocap_data.mat`: Motion Capture data in matlab file format
+- `evaluation/mocap_data.mat`: Motion Capture data in matlab file format.
-- `evaluation/mocap_data.csv`: Motion Capture data in csv file format
+- `evaluation/mocap_data.csv`: Motion Capture data in csv file format.
-- `evaluation/estpose.csv`: Localization data from Kalman Filter Estimates
+- `evaluation/estpose.csv`: Localization data from Kalman Filter Estimates.
-- `evaluation/rawpose.csv`: Localization data from Raw Measurements
+- `evaluation/rawpose.csv`: Localization data from Raw Measurements.

 ## Disclaimer